-The department has 21 volunteers.
 There is always a need for additional volunteers to serve as firefighters, to help raise money, and to help care for the equipment.
 Recruiting new members can be a challenge, a common problem statewide.
-Changes in Chelsea's demographics; the effect of living in a community where most residents work outside of town, and the many State and Federal requirements for training have negatively impacted the TVFD's pool of interested volunteers.
+Changes in Chelsea's demographics; the effect of living in a community where most residents work outside of town, and the many State and Federal requirements for training have negatively impacted the pool of interested volunteers.
 In particular, day coverage is spotty because many residents work out of town.

 The Fire Department has access to six dry hydrants located throughout the village to provide water access in areas where water is not readily available.
-An additional five are desired.
 The Fire Department hopes to add additional hydrants when residents construct ponds on their property.